HANDCRAFTED HISTORY

 You can also find historical hats here, or shop away from my historical tent during markets around Sweden, and abroad.

-On this page, you can find information on How to order clothes, Book me for workshops or browse the free Tutorials on Sewing or Swedish Larping.
+Here is information on How to order clothes, Book me for workshops or browse the free Tutorials on Sewing or Swedish Larping.
 Below, you find the blog that I’ve been writing for about 10 years.
 I share research projects as well as fun guides and inspiration for your handcrafting.

 Please contact me by email at linda.handcraftedhistory @ gmail.com for invites to markets, ordering clothing, booking workshops or for collaborations regarding the blog.